Job hunting can be one of the most soul-destroying, confidence-zapping processes to go through.

 In the Life Design Process, you first figure out what your dream career path would be – don’t settle for anything less.

 Figuring out your dream career can be a challenging task in itself and it’s important that you first take the time to get clear on what that might look like.
-If you need help with this, be sure to get your FREE copy of my E-Book PATHFINDING: How to find and start living your unique calling.
+If you need help with this, be sure to get your FREE copy of my E-Book PATHFINDING: How to Find Your Inspired Professional Path & Purpose.

 Once you’re clear on what you want, you then invite someone who is already connected into your desired field to have a conversation with you about what it’s like to work in that field or job.

 You approach the conversation with a mindset of curiosity and interest and with the intention to find out whether this kind of work really is something you desire yourself.